 What is psychoactive medication?

-Many people have been tremendously helped by various psychoactive medications, starting with the miracles of pain-killers and anesthetics in the 19th Century, and continuing through the SSRI’s of the late 20th.
+Many people have been tremendously helped by various psychoactive medications.
+This started with the miracles of pain-killers and anesthetics in the 19th Century which enabled humane surgery.
+It continued through the SSRI’s and antipsychotics developed in the last 50 years.
 When psychoactive drugs are appropriately used, they can be extremely beneficial.
-There are hundreds of psychoactive drugs available and they’re used to treat a wide variety of conditions, benefitting many millions of people.
+There are hundreds of psychoactive drugs available and they’re used to treat a wide variety of conditions.
 Psychoactive drugs can restore (or almost restore) normal functioning in many cases.
 This is the upside, and it’s a big upside.
 It sometimes can seem that soon we will have a pill for any mental health difficulty.

 The role of therapy